 There are rules governing vanilla extract production and labeling.
 Unfortunately, not every company follows the rules.
 So choosing a great vanilla extract just by looking at the bottles makes this a little tricky.
 Here are some guidelines to help you in your quest for the best.

 Varieties of Vanilla

-There are at least 150 varieties of vanilla plants growing around the world, but only two species are used commercially.
+There are more than 300 varieties of vanilla plants growing around the world, but only two species are used commercially.
 The one we most often buy is called Bourbon or Madagascar vanilla extract.
 Pure Mexican vanilla extract is sometimes available in specialty food stores.
 Bourbon, Madagascar and Mexican are all from the same species of beans, just different names or grown in different regions.

 Tahitian extract comes from a different species of vanilla and has a distinctively different flavor.
 You’ll find articles about these different extracts in our vanilla directory.
 You can also buy all these varieties in our shop.

 How Is Vanilla Extract Made?